-Community and Public Health no longer provides food safety services within Canterbury, South Canterbury and the West Coast, since 1 September 2009.
+Community and Public Health no longer provides food safety services within Canterbury, South Canterbury and the West Coast.

-Contact an Environmental Health Officer at your local council if you want to report a ‘dirty’ food premises or unhygienic practices of food handlers.
+Contact an Environmental Health Officer at your local council if you want to report a ‘dirty’ food premise or unhygienic practices of food handlers.

 For further information, contact: